SFDO-Tooling/CumulusCI/docs/dev.rst

 Create QA Configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^

 For the most part ``config_dev`` and ``config_qa`` flows are the same.
 Many teams have a requirement for additional configurations to be deployed when performing QA, but not when developing a new feature.

-Example: Salesforce.org teams often modify the ``config_qa`` flow to deploy configurations that pertain to large optional features in a package.
+At Salesforce.org, our product teams often modify the ``config_qa`` flow to deploy configurations that pertain to large optional features in a package.
 These configurations are subsequently tested by the product's Robot Framework test suites.

 To retrieve your own QA configurations, spin up a new org...